OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - Any field or method beginning with `internal` is off-limits.
 These fields are meant for use within `MusicLoader` and generally provide poor UX to the user.
 The only reason they are public is to make the loading process not have to rely on separate "Raw" objects.
-- Generally, `rawName` is used when doing internal work, such as saving music data, while `resolvedName` is used when displaying music data to the user.
+- `rawName` is used when doing internal work, such as saving music data or diffing items
-    - For `Song` instances in particular, prefer `resolvedAlbumName` and `resolvedArtistName` over `album.resolvedName` and `album.artist.resolvedName`, as these resolve the name in context of the song.
-    - For `Album` instances in particular, prefer `resolvedArtistName` over `artist.resolvedName`, which don't actually do anything but add consistency to the `Song` function
+- `sortName` is used in the fast scroller indicators and sorting.
+Avoid it wherever else.
+- `resolveName()` should be used when displaying any kind of music data to the user.
+- For songs, `individualArtistRawName` and `resolveIndividualArtistName` should always be used when displaying the artist of a song, as it will always show collaborator information first before deatiling to the album artist.

 #### Music Access
 All music on a system is asynchronously loaded into the shared object `MusicStore`.
 Because of this, **`MusicStore` may not be available at all times**.